DevOrDie-DevPirates/.github/profile/README.md

 ---

 ## License 📜
-This project is licensed under the MIT License.
+This project is licensed under our terms.

 ---